 usdac college hubs

-[Note: We are currently piloting the College Hubs Initiative with 5 campuses.
-We will announce the call for new college hubs in Fall 2016.
-If you're interested, please drop us a line at email@example.com.]
+[Note: We are currently piloting the College Hubs Initiative.
+We will announce the call for new college hubs in Spring 2018.
+If you're interested, please drop us a line at firstname.lastname@example.org.]

 THE USDAC IS A NATIONAL ACTION NETWORK of artists and cultural workers mobilizing creativity for social justice.
 Organizing both locally and nationally, the USDAC exists to spark a grassroots, creative change movement, engaging millions in envisioning and enacting a world rooted in empathy, equity, and social imagination.

 The USDAC is supporting a new college initiative putting people-power into practice: USDAC College Hubs.
-We seek partner campuses to take part in a higher-ed program beginning fall, 2016.
+We seek partner campuses to take part in a higher-ed program beginning Spring, 2018.
 As part of this growing action network, participating students, staff, and faculty will develop arts and social change initiatives on their own campuses and communities while building connective tissue and collective impact across sites.

 Some colleges already have robust arts and social change curricula, programming, and partnerships with local organizations.
 Yet, many college students learn about arts and social change outside of school or not until after they’ve left school.
 Wherever your school is on the spectrum, the USDAC College Hub framework offers a catalytic spark and a supportive network to bring creative community engagement to the next level.
 By sharing strategies, projects, and learning opportunities across sites, this action-oriented network will help deepen existing initiatives, provide hands-on learning opportunities for students interested in arts and social change, and bring increased visibility to community cultural development initiatives in higher education.